cksystemsteaching/selfie/manuscript/semantics.md

 [Assembly](https://en.wikipedia.org/wiki/Assembly_language "Assembly Language")
 : A low-level programming language for a computer, or other programmable device, in which there is a very strong (generally one-to-one) correspondence between the language and the architecture's machine code instructions.

-Try the `-s` option to have selfie generate assembly as follows:
+Try the `-S` option to have selfie generate assembly as follows:

 {line-numbers=off}
 ```
-> ./selfie -c selfie.c -s selfie.s
+> ./selfie -c selfie.c -S selfie.s
 ./selfie: selfie compiling selfie.c with starc
 ...
-./selfie: 1047528 characters of assembly with 39800 instructions and 12592 bytes of data written into selfie.s
+./selfie: 1843603 characters of assembly with 39800 instructions and 12592 bytes of data written into selfie.s
 ```

 The part of selfie that generates assembly is called a *disassembler*.